-To pursue an Office of Human Resources investigation
+To pursue an Office of Human Resources investigation - Faculty or Staff

-If the accused individual is a faculty or staff member, the victim may file a report with Georgia Tech Human Resources (GTHR) or the Title IX Coordinator (or a Deputy Title IX Coordinator).
+If the accused individual is a faculty or staff member, the victim may file a report with the Title IX Coordinator or a Deputy Title IX Coordinator.

 They may also file a report through EthicsPoint (a neutral third-party host) by completing an online form at www.ethicspoint.com or by calling 1.866.294.5565 and having EthicsPoint transcribe the information and send it to the Institute.
 General information is collected for campus safety statistics, and the case is referred to the Institute's Title IX Coordinator for investigation through that office or through GTHR-to the extent possible given the information provided.